sunfounder/galaxy-rvr/docs/source/lesson7_ultrasonic_avoid.rst

-Lesson 7: Making advanced obstacle avoidance systems
+Lesson 7: Enhancing Rover Navigation with Ultrasonic Module
 =============================================================

 In our last adventure, we equipped our Mars Rover with "eyes" on its sides, creating a basic obstacle avoidance system.
 Yet, there's a blind spot right in front – a challenge we're ready to overcome!